thelightdesigner/ScuffedWalls/README.md

 # ScuffedWalls
-A simple tool for making NE 2.0 beat saber maps & modcharts easier.
+A tool for making NE 2.0 beat saber maps & modcharts.
 It provides an alternative to direct scripting and allows for a more user friendly and stable approach to creating mod maps.
 It also comes with some extra features which can aid in creation like Model, Image, and Text to wall converters.

 Features:
  - Can parse all Noodle Extensions custom json data